Distributed and Constrained $ \mathcal{H}_2 $ Control Design via System Level Synthesis and Dual Consensus ADMM: Problem Formulation and Background

-where \( \mathcal{P}_i \subseteq \setC \) is a finite set of complex poles inside the unit disk and closed under complex conjugation, and \( G_{p,i}, H_{p,i} \) are complex matrix coefficients associated with pole \( p \in \mathcal{P}_i \) and agent \( i \in \agents \).
+where \( \mathcal{P}_i \subseteq \setC \) is a fixed finite set of complex poles inside the unit disk and closed under complex conjugation, and the decision variables \( G_{p,i}, H_{p,i} \) are complex matrix coefficients associated with pole \( p \in \mathcal{P}_i \) and agent \( i \in \agents \).
 The authors prove convergence to a globally optimal solution as the number of poles increases, and suboptimality bounds based on the geometry of the pole selection are provided \cite{msls_placeholder}.
-Thus, \eqref{eq:sls_initial} is rendered both convex and tractable.
+This approximation renders \eqref{eq:sls_initial} both convex and tractable.